 Equipment and service providers should support your plans to leverage your new IP system without abandoning existing assets.
 The speed of the migration will be based on your desired time frame for return on investment, existing lease and maintenance agreements and user populations.
 You should work jointly with your equipment providers to identify any of your back end systems that are attached to the current voice system.
-If needed, develop a plan to migrate these systems, among others, are often proprietarily tied to a vendor's legacy voice system.
+If needed, develop a plan to migrate these systems incrementally to IP.
+Back end systems, which include reporting, fraud, and billing systems, among others, are often proprietarily tied to a vendor's legacy voice system.
 If this is the case, it may be most cost effective for you to replace them with open source systems during the migration.